I recently read Rich Dad, Poor Dad by the famed author, Robert Kiyosaki.

 Join me, in a quest to discover whether this is truly the case!

 Rich Dad also stipulate that you should only have debt, if somebody else is paying for it (which of course is the case for rental properties).
 That statement really resonated with me.
-I see what he means, and I agree with him – to some extend.
+I see what he means, and I agree with him – to some extent.
 The idea that your house is an asset, is something that we’ve been taught growing up.
 By our educational system, by our parents and by our peers.
 This is something that we teach each other, basically.

 “Owning” property will never be a bad investment, my granddad always used to tell me.
 He just forgot to factor in the maintenance costs of owning (and the property taxes) a property (in this case, his own house), and these costs only rise with time.